espressopp/espressopp/doc/ug/faq.rst

 No. The Python scripts are executed only by the first processor which will broadcast the |espp| commands to the other processors automatically using the PMI interface (Parallel Method Invocation).
-For you, it will look a serial script.
+For you, it will look like a serial script.
 But the particles of the simulation are distributed among the available processors and the commands issued for |espp| will be executed by each processor.